remote-es/remotes/README.md

 the criteria for the listing, etc.), please send a PR removing it (along with a justification) or open an issue.

+See [OWNERS](OWNERS.md) for details about the maintenance of the project.

 # Companies

 * 11Onze [Open positions](https://11onze.breezy.hr/)